 Then I notice one cat has stayed on the exterior of the tree, perched just out of reach, resting calmly in the split of a branch.
 A handsome tuxedo cat, watching me with interest, making no move to run away.

 I have had tuxedo cats all my life.
 As a cat lover, they are the ones that I am drawn to, they are my spirit animal, with their sassy demeanor, aloof nature, the fact that they’re always ready for a formal event.
-So, I notice when a tuxedo cat notices me, and this one was noticing me.
+So, I notice where to buy prednisone for dogs when a tuxedo cat notices me, and this one was noticing me.

 As the afternoon rain began to pour, I remained protected under the tree, shooting pictures of this cat.
 After about 10 minutes, he got bored with me and slowly, like the other cats of the banyan tree, melted into the trunk.